kmazi/reconcile/README.md

-This project is based on Python3.12 and Django Web Framework.
+Simple API to reconcile data between a target and source file(CSV) written in Python leveraging on the Django Rest Framework.

 ## Requirements
 - Docker